 Table of Contents[Hide][Show]

-Magnesium deficiency has been linked to atherosclerosis/ heart disease and heart attack, alterations in blood lipids/ cholesterol, alterations in blood sugar, type 2 diabetes, hypertension, kidney stones, premenstrual syndrome and psychiatric disorders, and the list goes on.
+Magnesium deficiency has been linked to atherosclerosis/ heart disease and heart attack, alterations in blood lipids/ cholesterol, alterations in blood sugar, type 2 diabetes, hypertension, kidney stones, worsening insulin resistance, and the list goes on.

-And for those of you with prediabetes, it’s even been shown in large studies that low magnesium intake increases your risk for developing type 2 diabetes in the first place, which is quite surprising.
+For those of you with prediabetes, it’s been shown that low magnesium intake increases your risk for developing type 2 diabetes in the first place, which is quite surprising.

 Studies suggest that over the past 100 years our intake has gone from 500 mg day to 175-225 mg day, which is less than half of what we were consuming.